 Signs of Abuse: The different types of child abuse

 There are currently over 5,000 children in the foster care system in Virginia.
 Many of these children are the victims of child abuse.
-That is why foster parents need to understand and know the signs of abuse and what they can do to help the children in their and family members can do to help them while they are in their care.
+That is why foster parents and family members need to understand and know the signs of abuse and what they can do to help the children in their care.

 Physical abuse refers to intentional physical harm to another person.
 It does not refer to punishments such as spanking if it is reasonable.
 Still, if it causes bodily injury to the child, it is abuse.

 Physical abuse includes burning, beating, throwing, or choking the victim.

 Some children who are victims of physical abuse have a record of frequent hospital visits with severe injuries.
 Children in these cases often don't report how their injuries happened or say it was an accident.

 Professionals like teachers, social workers, and medical doctors may notice frequent minor injuries such as cuts or bruises on a victim.
 Some victims may also attempt to hide these injuries from others by wearing heavy clothing, even when it's hot outside.

 Unlike physical abuse, emotional abuse doesn't cause bodily harm.
 Instead, it causes emotional and psychological harm.
 It damages a child's emotional development and sense of self-worth.

 Emotional abuse includes constant criticism, threats, rejection, and withholding of love or guidance.
 These acts prevent children from learning proper emotional regulation and lower their sense of self-worth.
 The child is often told that their abuse happens because of a failure on the child's part, such as bad grades.